-As of September 30, 2009, we owned or held an interest in 325 income-producing properties in the United States, which consisted of 163 regional malls, 41 Premium Outlet Centers, 36 The Mills, 70 community/lifestyle centers, and 15 other shopping centers or outlet centers in 41 states and Puerto Rico.
-In addition, we also own an interest in one parcel of land in the United States held for future development.
-Internationally, as of September 30, 2009, we had ownership interests in 51 European shopping centers (France, Italy and Poland); eight Premium Outlet centers in Japan; one Premium Outlet center in Mexico; one Premium Outlet center in South Korea; and three shopping centers in China.
-Also, through joint venture arrangements, we have ownership interests in the following properties under development internationally: a 24% interest in two shopping centers in Italy and a 32.5% interest in one additional shopping center under construction in China.
+As of December 31, 2009, we owned or held an interest in 321 income-producing properties in the United States, which consisted of 162 regional malls, 41 Premium Outlet Centers, 36 properties acquired in the 2007 acquisition of The Mills Corporation, 67 community/lifestyle centers, and 15 other shopping centers or outlet centers in 41 states and Puerto Rico.
+We also own an interest in one parcel of land in the United States held for future development.
+Internationally, as of December 31, 2009, we had ownership interests in 51 European shopping centers (France, Italy and Poland); eight Premium Outlet centers in Japan; one Premium Outlet center in Mexico; and one Premium Outlet center in South Korea.
+Also, through joint venture arrangements we have a 24% interest in two shopping centers in Italy currently under development.